 To “Challenge” Or Not?

-Many companies are training their sales teams in a provocative, challenging sales model that we’ve proven to be effective when you’re trying to convince a prospect to change from their status quo.
+Many companies are training their sales teams in a provocative, challenging sales model that we’ve proven to be effective when you’re trying to convince a prospect to change their status quo.
 We call that developing a “Why Change” message.

 However, when customer success and account management teams are trying to retain customers, a provocative message can backfire.
 In fact, a recent survey showed 67 percent of companies are using the least effective message framework for renewal conversations.